SeanWeber/ccmas-imgen/_sources/implementation.rst.txt

 Structure of implementation
 ===========================
 The system is run by the main method in the :doc:`main`.
-An instance of :doc:`canvas` is created with a set of agents.
+An instance of :doc:`canvas` is created with a set of agents (a canvas is empty after initialization).
 The simulation is started then.

 The simulation is run in iterations.
-In every iteration, each agent proposes a new stroke...

-(this part of the documentation is to be finished as we finalise the evaluation scheme)
+In every iteration, each agent invents a new stroke and add it as a candidate to the environment.
+A candidate stroke is invented by generating a set of strokes and submitting the one with the maximum evaluation score.
+The score constists of three components - surprisingness, novelty and value.
+A candidate stroke is then added to an agent's memory.

+Agents vote for the best stroke which is then added to the canvas.
+A single stroke is added in each iteration.

+After the last simulation step, the result is displayed to the user.